 What is the difference between a neck lift/mini facelift and full facelift?

-Oftentimes when a patient comes in for a consultation for the face, one of their major concerns has to do with some fullness of the tissue or fat underneath the chin and along the front of the neck.
+Oftentimes when a patient comes in for a consultation for visible signs of aging in the face, one of their major concerns has to do with some fullness of the tissue or fat underneath the chin and along the front of the neck usually caused by the aging process.
 They raise questions about whether a neck lift alone would suffice for this issue.
-At the time of the consultation we try to determine which option would be the most effective for the patient to achieve their goals.
+At the time of the consultation, we try to determine which cosmetic surgical procedure would be the most effective for the patient to achieve their goals.

 A full facelift works from the cheekbones down.
-It is an incision that starts up in the temple or hair bearing area, goes all the way down in front of the ear, underneath the earlobe, back up behind the ear and back into the occipital or posterior hair.
-Through that incision, the skin is lifted off the cheeks and off the jaw line and neck.
+It is an incision that starts up in the temple or hair-bearing area and goes all the way down in front of the ear, underneath the earlobe, back up behind the ear, and back into the occipital or posterior hair.
+Through that incision, the skin is lifted off the cheeks, the jawline, and the neck.
 The deep or underlying structures are then tightened and repositioned.
 The skin is then redraped posteriorly and superiorly, and the excess skin is removed.

 A neck lift, or platysmaplasty, may take anywhere from 45 minutes to 1 1/2 hours to do.
 A lower facelift or mini facelift may take approximately 2 to 2 1/2 hours to do.
-A full facelift could take 3 1/2 to 4 hours to do.
-The recovery period for these procedures may be anywhere from one to three weeks.
+A full facelift procedure could take 3 1/2 to 4 hours to do.
+The recovery period for these procedures may be anywhere from one to three weeks– make sure to follow your surgeon’s post-surgery instructions.
 At the time of the consultation, we will discuss what your major concerns are.
-We will discuss the findings on physical exam of the face from an aesthetic viewpoint and concentrate on which procedure would be the most effective for achieving the aesthetic improvements and concerns that you have expressed.
+We will discuss the findings of the physical exam of the face from an aesthetic viewpoint and concentrate on which procedure would be the most effective for achieving the aesthetic improvements and concerns that you have expressed.

 Back to Blog home